 In addition to active litigation, Amy routinely drafts and revises contract terms for general contracts involving commercial and large multi-family residential projects.
 She has negotiated on behalf of clients entering these contracts, advised them on how to negotiate the terms, and provided guidance throughout the process.
 Amy also provides extensive guidance to clients on crafting construction contract terms to minimize risk and to preserve through negotiation the most beneficial allocation of risk.

-In addition, Amy has considerable experience in professional responsibility and legal ethics.
-From 2010-11, she was the Senior Staff Attorney for the D.C.
-Board on Professional Responsibility, an arm of the D.C.
-Court of Appeals which hears attorney discipline cases, and at her previous law firm she routinely provided internal guidance on complex conflict of interest and other professional responsibility issues.
+Amy has extensive experience in professional responsibility and legal ethics.
+In 2010, she served as the Senior Staff Attorney for the District of Columbia Board on Professional Responsibility, an arm of the D.C.
+Court of Appeals, and now serves as a Hearing Committee Chair for attorney discipline cases in Washington, D.C.

 Amy started her career as a litigator at a large D.C.-based law firm after graduating from Cornell Law School in 2008.